 I am a Singaporean working in Songkhla.
 There had not been any terrorist attacks, bombings, whatever during my.
 2-year stay in Songkhla.
 The bombings in Hatyai were in 2005.
 Since my move here, I had not received any government-issued travel warnings.

 If you take the northbound train from S'pore, you will need to change trains in KL.
 Aim for night train as it's a very pleasant ride.
-So far i've done up to Bangkok, you may wish to check on the Thai Rail website for details. about 6 years ago
+So far i've done up to Bangkok, you may wish to check on the Thai Rail website for details. almost 9 years ago